December 19, 2024

 A quick note on taxes

-When calculating your taxes, regardless if you’re in a salaried or hourly position, the percentages of tax don’t change based on salary or hourly.
+When calculating your taxes, regardless if you’re in a salaried vs. hourly position, the percentages of tax don’t change based on salary or hourly.
 What that will depend on are state laws and income level.

 Exempt vs. non-exempt employee

-Whether or not someone is paid hourly or on salary is fairly intertwined with the concept of exempt and non-exempt employees.
+Whether or not someone is paid hourly or on salary is fairly intertwined with the concept of exempt and nonexempt employees.
 What do we mean by that?
 First things first, let’s do a quick recap of these terms.

 What is an exempt employee?